-Based on capturerecapture analysis we estimate that although on average we receive 20 reports of silicosis a year, there are an additional 67-139 cases that are diagnosed each year but are not reported [2].
+Based on capturerecapture analysis

+we estimate that

+although on

+average we

+receive 20 reports

+of silicosis a year,

+there are an

+additional 67-139

+cases that are

+diagnosed each

+year but are not

+reported [2].

 N's represent the total number reported at any time by that source.

 Reporting Source Codes: HDC=Hospital Discharge Data; PR=Physician Referral; DC=Death Certificate; WC=Workers' Compensation; ICFU=Index Case Follow Up.

-There was also an overlap of HDC-DC-WC for 13 individuals; an overlap of HDC-PR-WC-DC for one individual; an overlap of WC-DC for two individuals; and an overlap of HDC-DC-IFCU for one individual.
+There was also an overlap of HDC-DC-WC for 13 individuals; an overlap of HDC-PR-WC-DC for one individuals and an overlap of HDC-DC FC.

+for one individual; an overlap of WC-DC for two individuals; and an overlap of HDC-DC-IFCU for one individual.